Daily readings

 Saturday, May 16, 2026

 Saturday of the 6th week of Easter.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaturday of the 6th week of Easter